you have questions after reviewing

 other documentation listed on the Documentation

-please send questions to the address below.
+please send questions to the address of NO5W found on QRZ.com.
 Bug reports,

 for enhancements, etc should also be sent to this address.
 You